Cognism | Blog | Connect

 If revenue is your ultimate goal, make it the benchmark you measure over everything else.
 Everything you do in B2B SaaS sales must relate to revenue.
 If something you’re doing isn’t helping you hit your revenue target, drop it.

-This top-down sales approach shows you where you should be focusing your energies.
-When you’ve worked out your revenue target, you can determine which activities will help you achieve that target.
+This top-down sales approach shows you where you should focus your energies.
+Once you’ve determined your revenue target, you can determine which activities will help you achieve it.

 Typically, these will be: